1majed/JSONPlaceHolder/README.md

 -------
 I attached the document for the performance test in this folder for your review.

 Thank you for you consideration!

+Majed Alssaidi
+majed1@icloud.com